Joxel García: Global public health exposure

 From 2003 to 2006, García served as Deputy Director of the Pan American Health Organization (PAHO)/Regional Office Western Hemisphere for the World Health Organization.
 As Deputy Director, García was responsible for setting the general direction and strategy of the organization alongside the director and for providing leadership and advice on all policy decisions.
 He was also responsible for maintaining effective relations between the organization and the governments of the United States, Canada and Puerto Rico.
 When appointed to the PAHO position, Secretary of Health Thomas G. Thompson said, "As a leader in his home state of Connecticut and a proud son of Puerto Rico, Dr. Garcia embodies the multilingual, multiethnic face of our hemisphere."
-The news media reported that "Joxel Garcia, the Puerto Rican physician who won plaudits for his handling of an anthrax scare while serving as state health commissioner in Connecticut, will later this month become deputy director of the Pan American Health Organization (PAHO)."

 Corporate experience

 Prior to becoming Assistant Secretary of Health, García served as the Senior Vice President and Senior Medical Advisor at MAXIMUS Federal Services Inc. There, García oversaw the work of the MAXIMUS' Center for Global Health and was the principal architect of the strategic partnership plan for the Western Hemisphere.
 García led several programs at MAXIMUS including emergency preparedness and disaster relief.
 Dr. Garcia is a founding member of Aegis Health Analytics and serves as a member of the Board of Directors.

-Dr. Garcia currently serves as Founder and CEO of Ambitna to accelerate discovery of therapies and cures.
+Dr. Garcia currently serves as the Founder and CEO, Chairman of the Board of Ambitna involved in accelerating therapies and cures.